-d) Resolution ITU-R 36-5 of the ITU Radiocommunication Assembly on coordination of vocabulary;
+d) Resolution ITU-R 36-6 of the ITU Radiocommunication Assembly on coordination of vocabulary;

-e) Resolution 67 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly on use in the ITU Telecommunication Standardization Sector of the languages of the Union on an equal footing,
+e) Resolution 67 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly on use in the ITU Telecommunication Standardization Sector of the languages of the Union on an equal footing,

 considering

-a) the Report of the ITU Council Working Group on Languages (CWG-LANG) submitted to and adopted by the 2017 session of the Council (Document C17/12);

-b) that in Resolution 67 (Rev. Hammamet, 2016) WTSA resolved that the Telecommunication Standardization Advisory Group (TSAG) and the Radiocommunication Advisory Group (RAG) should consider the feasibility of establishing a joint working body within ITU to deal with issues of vocabulary and use of all six languages of the Union on an equal footing, and to report to their respective assemblies;

-c) that all the advisory groups at their meetings in 2017 expressed support for the creation of a joint "ITU Coordination Committee for Vocabulary",
+that all the advisory groups at their meetings in 2017 expressed support for the creation of a joint "ITU Coordination Committee for Vocabulary",

 considering further

-a) that the Council in Resolution 1372 (Modified 2016) resolved to continue the work of the Council Working Group on Languages (CWG-LANG), in order to monitor progress and report to the Council on the implementation of Resolution 154 (Rev. Busan, 2014) of the Plenipotentiary Conference;
+a) that the Council in Resolution 1372 (Modified [2024]), following the decision of the Plenipotentiary Conference, resolved to continue the work of the Council Working Group on Languages (CWG-LANG), in order to monitor progress and report to the Council on the implementation of Resolution 154 (Rev. Bucharest, 2022) of the Plenipotentiary Conference;

 b) that it is important for the work of ITU, and in particular of the Radiocommunication Sector (ITU-R), to liaise with other interested organizations about terms and definitions, graphical symbols for documentation, letter symbols and other means of expression, units of measurement, etc., with the objective of standardizing such elements, etc.;